near-examples/collection-examples-rs/README.md

 ### View Example Results

 This process can take some time, depending on the amount of records you decide to add.
-If you would like to see what some example results look like right away, run:
+If you would like to see what some example results look like right away, run the following to see example `setData()` results:

 ```bash
 yarn exsetcharts
 ```

-for example `setData()` results, or:
+For example `getData()` results, run:

 ```bash
 yarn exxgetcharts
 ```

-for example `getData()` results.

-### Advisory
+### ⚠️ Advisory

 Sometimes, with large data amounts you may run into `BadGateway` or `Transaction has expired`.
 If this happens try lowering the number of values you are entering, or rebuilding the contract by running: